helto4real/custom_component_swedish_recycling/info.md

 ## HACS component
 You can use HACS [Se this link for more information](https://github.com/custom-components/hacs).
 Add `https://github.com/helto4real/custom_component_swedish_recycling` to custom repository under `SETTINGS`.
 Select integration as type.

+Configure through integrationspage or old school yaml as described above.